jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 ## AES

 Advanced Encryption Standard (AES) is the symmetric block cipher for encryption and decryption.
 AES operates with a data block length of 128 bits and with cipher keys of length 128, 192 or 256 bits.

-The unit is a cryptographic accelerator, implemented in hardware, to perform encryption and decryption on 16-byte blocks of data.
+OpenTitan's [AES block][aes] unit is a cryptographic accelerator, implemented in hardware, to perform encryption and decryption on 16-byte blocks of data.
 OpenTitan AES IP supports five (5) confidentiality modes of operation, with a key length of 128 bits, 192 bits and 256 bits.

 OpenTitan AES supported confidentiality modes:
 1. Electronic Codebook (ECB)